PissingerAlexander/natural--/README.md

 # natural--
 > [!WARNING]
-> Compiler you should defenetly NOT use because of memory leaks and bugs!
+> You should defenetly NOT use this compiler/interpreter, because of memory leaks and bugs!